MGMT

 • MGMT singer Andrew VanWyngarden says he originally brushed Lady Gaga off as crap but now respects what the pop star is doing.
 VanWyngarden told Spin that her videos are "getting more creative" and that he likes that she is "getting more and more bizarre and spreading that to the mainstream."

-• After its completion, MGMT were certain that their label Columbia would reject their sophomore album Congratulations.
+• After its completion, MGMT were certain that their label Columbia would reject their sophomore album, Congratulations.
 The band gave the finished version of the disc to record executives over the Christmas Break in 2009 and planned a meeting two weeks later.
 Singer Andrew VanWyngarden thought for sure that the suits would tell the band to "go record more songs."
 However, the meeting ended up going well and the executives loved kooky tracks like "Siberian Breaks" and "Brian Eno."

 • In the early days, MGMT used to do some very odd things onstage to keep the audience interested.
 For instance, the band once played an hour-long version of the Ghostbusters theme using Digitech Whammy pedals and drum loops.

-Another time, MGMT cut open a Dorian - widely known as the smelliest fruit in the world - and passed it around the audience to eat.
+Another time, MGMT cut open a durian - widely known as the smelliest fruit in the world - and passed it around the audience to eat.
 Although a few people left because of the smell, the people that stayed had a great time.

-• Before MGMT began recording their sophomore album Congratulations, singer Andrew VanWyngarden believes he saw something strange in the sky in New Mexico.
+• Before MGMT began recording their sophomore album, Congratulations, singer Andrew VanWyngarden believes he saw something strange in the sky in New Mexico.
 While the frontman doesn't believe in aliens with laser guns flying around in UFOs, he says he definitely had some weird dreams after seeing the phenomenon.

 • Producer Brian Eno, who is the subject of MGMT's song "Brian Eno," says the reference is "very flattering."
 Eno adds that he "appreciates how the song is both tongue in cheek and fond at the same time."